alpacahq/user-docs/content/community/_index.md

 **#zipline-strategies** - This is another Quantopian influenced channel where members talk about compatibility and Quantopian’s open source zipline resources.

+### Slack Integration

+*Alpaca for Slack* is the official Slack integration for Alpaca.
+It allows you to manage your Alpaca portfolio from any Slack community where it's installed.
+It's already available in our community Slack - just type `/alpaca help` there to get started, or check [this page](../platform-migration/alpaca-for-slack) for more details.

 ## Medium Publication - Automation Generation

 [Automation Generation](https://medium.com/automation-generation) has become a publication where community members contribute their experience